Phoenix Shot Tower: Production

+For drop shot the tower made: TTT, TT, T, BBB, BB, B, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, and 14.

-The tower stopped producing shot in 1892, when a new method of making shot made the tower obsolete.
-It re-opened for a brief period of production at the beginning of the twentieth century, and then closed for good.
+The tower stopped producing shot in 1892, when the new Wind Tower Method, rendered the Watts Method obsolete.
+It re-opened for a brief period of production at the beginning of the twentieth century, then closed for good.

 History

+The Phoenix Tower directors were James Hooper Jr. of James Hooper and Sons, George N. Eaton of Eaton Bros and Co., George WM Brown, late Mayor of Baltimore, Francis A. Crook, Treasurer of Baltimore equitable society, William Wilson Jr. of Wilson, Burns and Co., George W. Corner, of James Corner and Sons.
+The president of the tower was Henry D. Harvey and the secretary was Lucien O’Connor.
 The tower remained the tallest structure in the United States until 1846, when Trinity Church, New York on Wall Street was erected, and the tallest in Baltimore until the completion of the spire of the First Presbyterian Church at West Madison Street and Park Avenue in the Mount Vernon-Belvedere neighborhood in 1875.

+In 1882 the interior of the tower was destroyed by a fire that could be seen for miles, as flames shot 300 feet into the air, but it was quickly rebuilt and put back into production.
+This can be seen by the change of color among the brick towards the top of the tower.
+There is no evidence as to what caused the fire.
+There were no deaths in the tower during its time of production.
+There was one accident where two men were hauling lead to the top of the tower when a cable slipped and fell to the ground, but they survived with minimal injuries.

-The shot tower was originally owned by the Merchants' Shot Tower Company which closed in 1898.
+The shot tower was originally owned by the Merchants' Shot Tower Company, which closed in 1898.

 In 1921 the tower was purchased for $14,500 by the Union Oil Company, which planned to tear it down and put a gas station in its place.
-After strong objections by the community, by 1928 enough money had been raised to purchase the tower and present it to the City of Baltimore as one of its first preserved local historic landmarks.
+After strong objections by the community, money was raised to purchase the tower and present it to the City of Baltimore in 1928 as one of its first preserved local historic landmarks.
+The city had paid roughly between $17,000 and $22,000 in order to save the shot tower.